Primary tabs

 Other

-Quality of written contributions to the participatory foresight/scenario exercise, including a maximum of 2,500 words of original contribution as well as evaluation and reflections of the exercise, 5% of final mark.
+A maximum of 2,500 words of original contribution evaluating and reflecting on the participatory exercise, 5% of final mark.